Generalised tensors and traces: Generalised tensors and traces

+Notice how textbook tensors work go from go from ${\cal H}_A\times {\cal H}_B$ to ${\cal H}_{AB}$, i.e. composing two different Hilbert spaces into a third.
+Here the approach is different; we really think of them as decomposing elements of the large Hilbert space into pieces that still belong the large Hilbert space.
+This internalizes the tensor, which becomes a binary operator of ${\cal H}$.

+Let us give example calculations in terms of $\chi_u$: In the top calculation, the pair $u,v$ can be understood as weaving by $\chi_u$ with $u$ singled out and $v$ left behind.
+For the middle, $\chi_u$ does not ever single out $v$, so the product with $v$ on the left is $0$.
+Finally, on the bottom line, $\chi_u$ does not ever leave behind $u$ so the product must give $0$.

-Basic examples are given in Fig. \ref{fig:tensors}.
-As a more complex example based on the $\mu$-tensor shows that the splitting between subsystems is now quantized: i.e. the number of systems on the left depends on the branch of the superposition.
-The same example serves to explicitate the fact that entanglement is a restriction-dependent concept, as states that are products with respect to one tensor are entangled with respect to another:
+Another example based on the $\mu$-tensor shows that the splitting between subsystems is now quantized: i.e. the number of systems on the left depends on the branch of the superposition.
+The same example illustrates the fact that entanglement is a restriction-dependent concept, as the above $\mu$-entangled state is in fact a $\chi_{uv}$-product state: